 top of page

-Project 1 - Glucose Metabolism in Dementia
+Project 1 - Pyruvate Metabolism in Dementia

-in collaboration with Adrian Isaacs Laboratory UK DRI
+in collaboration with Adrian Isaacs Laboratory UK DRI , Selina Wray Laboratory, IoN, UCL and Dr Sophie Trefely, Babraham Institute

 Project 2 - Down Syndrome's and Alzheimer's Disease